Andrey1337/WebPagesDownloader/README.md

 # WebPagesDownloader
-C# program that downloads the fylly web pages, like a "save as" in the browser.
+C# program that downloads the full web pages, like a "save as" in the browser.